 There is not one hearing aid that fits all so make sure you are fully informed of the expectations and features of your specific hearing aid(s).

 In addition to the specific technology level, some insurances will have a maximum amount per ear every certain number of years.
-If you would like hearing aid(s) with more features that fit your lifestyle please ask us about our payments plans.
+If you would like hearing aid(s) with more features that fit your lifestyle please ask us about our payment plans.

 At Listen Hear, we want to make sure we can help you get the best hearing aid for you and your budget so contact us today to get started!